-SKATS coordinates with the local jurisdictions on development of a long-range (20 year) population and employment forecast, which is used in transportation model development and transportation planning analysis.
-The population forecast totals for the Salem-Keizer UGB and Turner UGB are provided by the Oregon Population Forecast Program (which is run by the Population Research Center at Portland State University).
+- The RTSP is required to have 20-year or longer horizon year: The population forecast totals for the Salem-Keizer UGB and Turner UGB are provided by the Oregon Population Forecast Program (which is run by the Population Research Center at Portland State University).
 Employment forecasts use a combination of Oregon Employment Department forecasts and the most recent regional and city of Keizer Economic Opportunity Analysis reports.
-Allocation of those forecasts to subareas and transportation analysis zones are based on the currently adopted comprehensive land use plans of the local jurisdictions in SKATS and include the most recent information on new and future land use developments that the local jurisdictions have a high confidence will occur.
-This approach complies with the requirements of the state and federal planning regulations and avoids any perceptions that the RTSP process is attempting to prematurely project the results of the local visioning efforts.
-Detailed information about the population and employment forecasts are documented in an appendix to each RTSP update.
-The horizon year of 2040 will be used for the RTSP update to be adopted in 2019; this work to update the forecast to 2040 began in December 2017.
+Allocation of those forecasts to sub-areas and transportation analysis zones are based on the currently adopted comprehensive land use plans of the local jurisdictions in SKATS. - The RTSP is updated every four years using the latest information on current and projected demographics, travel demand, and economic forecasts, as well as to comply with changes to transportation, land use, environmental, or other federal and state regulations, as well as changes in local land use and transportation policies.